tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-That was interesting.
+Huh.
 Not only did he know her, but he wanted her dead, too.
+I was relieved.